 - 1/4 pound asparagus trimmed and cut into one inch pieces

 - 4 large crimini or white button mushrooms sliced

 - 1 heaping tablespoon sun-dried tomatoes in oil drained and sliced

-- 1/4 cup goat cheese or feta crumbled
+- 1/4 cup low fat feta cheese or goat cheese, crumbled

 - 4 eggs lightly beaten

 - red onion thinly sliced, for garnish optional

 - Oven safe 8 or 9" nonstick skillet

 Preheat oven to 375 degrees.

 Add a cup of water and salt to a non-stick 8-9" skillet.
 Bring to a boil.
 Blanch the asparagus by adding it to the water and boil for 2-3 minutes or until just crisp tender.
 While asparagus cooks prepare an ice bath (ice and water) in a medium bowl.
 Transfer blanched asparagus to the ice water to shock it and stop the cooking.
 (This also helps preserve the bright green color of the vegetable).
 Dry the asparagus lightly with paper towels and transfer to a small bowl.
 Set aside.